 Is there a better alternative?

-Moving on to something more the XE200’s size, the $170is actually smaller, yet pumps out excellent sound with almost double the battery life.
+Moving on to something more the XE200’s size, the $170 Marshall Emberton II is actually smaller, yet pumps out excellent sound with almost double the battery life.
 It also has the same level of durability and offers a way to stereo pair or group together with other Marshall speakers.

-At $130, theis the closest competitor it terms of price.
+At $130, the JBL Flip 6 is the closest competitor it terms of price.
 It gets plenty loud and can take a beating doing it.
 Clearly one of the company’s best wireless speakers, it won’t let you talk to anyone because there’s no speakerphone, but you can stereo pair with other Flip 6 speakers, or group it with other compatible JBL speakers.
 The battery also won’t last as long per charge, though the JBL app’s EQ does at least give you greater flexibility to tune things your way.

 How long will it last?